miracle2k/xappy/docs/queries.rst

 used only if the `approx` parameter is False.
 If this tests true, then the range terms are used in combination with a normal range search to reduce the number of cases in which the (slow) full range check needs to be carried out.
+This allows an exact range search to be performed more quickly.

 Combining Query objects
 =======================